kinkscene/kinkscene.github.io/content/notes/Transform 1060.md

 ---
-title: 'Transform 1060'
+title: Transform 1060
 tags:
-- venues
   - gay-men
+  - venue-public
+  - venue-private
 ---

 Transform 1060 is a BDSM dungeon in [[South of Market|SoMa]].
 It is rentable for private events, and they host their own events.